-Basmati rice is a long grain, aromatic rice that is popular in Indian and Pakistani cuisine.
+Basmati rice is a long-grain, aromatic rice that is popular in Indian and Pakistani cuisine.
 It has a nutty flavor and can be cooked in various ways.
-This blog post will show you how to cook basmati rice on the stove.
+This blog post will show you how to cook basmati rice on the stove or using a rice cooker.
 Let's get started!

 Indian curries are fabulous; they are easy to make, but you can make them with various vegetables and spices like classic curry powder, garam masala, or madras curry.